Dreadful defense, another elite guard burn Tar Heels again

 PALO ALTO, Calif. — North Carolina continues to pay for lapses in defense and intensity, get tormented by elite guards and bombarded with opponent 3-pointers.

-The result was an ugly, frustrating loss in the first game of the West Coast trip for the No.14 Tar Heels, who have given up 55 3-pointers in the last five games.
+The result was an ugly, frustrating loss in the first game of the West Coast trip for the No.14 Tar Heels, who have given up the most 3-pointers in four games (56) in school history.

 Led by freshman guard Ebuka Okorie (36 points, nine assists), Stanford, which came in averaging 8.4 3-pointers per game, fired in 16 in a 95–90 victory Wednesday over the seemingly defenseless Tar Heels, prompting a court-storming at Maples Pavilion.